vadimv/rsp-game-of-life/README.md

 # Conway's Game of Life
-A Java single-page web application of Conway's Game of Life.
+A Conway's Game of Life server.

 ## Usage